enkidevs/curriculum/docker/fundamentals/overview/docker-cli.md

 Docker comes with a command-line interface (CLI) that uses the Docker REST API to control or interact with the Docker daemon[1].
 This gives us a fine-grain control to manipulate containers, images, networks, services and other Docker Objects.

-Most Docker CLI commands have 3 parts.
+Most Docker CLI commands consists of 3 parts.

-They start with `docker`, followed by a subcommand which is usually a name of a Docker Object such as `image`, then followed by a command for an action to perform on that object.
+They start with the command `docker`, followed by a subcommand which is usually a name of a Docker Object such as `image`, then followed by a command for an action to perform on that object.

 ```bash
 docker <object> <action>